 The unusual civil procedure accorded ERISA cases was also raised by another judge of the District of Massachusetts.
 Chief U.S. District Judge William Young in Radford Trust v.
 First Unum Life Insurance Company of America, 321 F.Supp.2d 226 (D. Mass.
 2004), who wrote:

-''Before delving into the merits, some general comments about ERISA cases are in order.
+”Before delving into the merits, some general comments about ERISA cases are in order.
 The decisions whether and how to ensure that disability does not lead to poverty are obviously of great societal importance.
-In this country, although we provide limited disability insurance through Social Security, we rely primarily on private insurance, typically in the form of disability benefits plans administered by insurance companies under contract with employers.
-A number of current trends suggest that if anything, the role of Social Security may diminish in the coming years, perhaps ultimately ceding the field entirely to private insurance.
+In this country, we rely primarily on private insurance, typically in the form of disability benefits plans administered by insurance companies under contract with employers.

 Posner and Young make valid points that the 1st Circuit Court of Appeals missed altogether.
 Perhaps if a trial had taken place, the same outcome would have resulted, but in the face of disputed medical evidence, it was unfair to deny the plaintiff the opportunity to prove his claim with live testimony of witnesses who could be cross-examined and whose credibility could be assessed by the trier of fact.